Table of Contents

 According to recent reports, nearly 1.2 billion people lack access to clean drinking water.
 Furthermore, water shortages can cause a variety of illnesses which can range from food poisoning to cholera.

-Typically, water scarcity is driven by two important factors – which is the increasing use of freshwater and depletion of usable freshwater resources.
-Furthermore, the scarcity can be of two types – physical water scarcity and economic water scarcity.
+Typically, water scarcity is driven by two important factors – which are the increasing use of freshwater and the depletion of usable freshwater resources.
+Furthermore, scarcity can be of two types – physical water scarcity and economic water scarcity.
 Physical water scarcity is caused when a natural water resource is unable to meet the demands of a particular region.
-Economic water scarcity is caused by the mismanagement of sufficiently available water resource.
+Economic water scarcity is caused by the mismanagement of sufficiently available water resources.
 However, there are a lot more causes of water shortage:

 Following are some of the major causes of water shortage:

 - Natural calamities such as droughts and floods